AliCW/LCFC-Python-Application-Leicester-City-/README.md

 No matter which query is selected, the next fixture to be played is always listed first and so on from there.
 It performs this by taking a timestamp value based on the current time and compares this to timings related to fixtures and outputs data accordingly (IMP2).

 # current_results.py
-Works in a similar way to current_fixture_list.py using timestamps to identify the latest result and print accourdingly.
+Works in a similar way to current_fixture_list.py using timestamps to identify the latest result and print accordingly.

 # current_player_stats.py
 Statistics can be viewed via typing the name or initials of the desired player at the initial user query.
 There is also a list squad option to view possible entries.
 Currently, this only contains statistics for the premier league only!
 (IMP3)